busterwood/ucg/README.md

 ### output

 The `output` keyword changes the file that the script to writes to.
 If the file exists then it is __overwritten__.

+For example, the following sets the output file to be the value of the `name` attribute of the current model element:
 ```
 output "$(@name).cs"
 ```